syl20bnr/spacemacs-elpa-mirror/melpa/xah-reformat-code-readme.txt

 It is like emacs `fill-region', but designed for programing language source code.

-it contain commands to strickly exchange whatespaces by newline, or vice versa.
+it contain commands to strictly exchange whitespaces by newline, or vice versa.
 No adding other char or removing other char.

-this is suitable for languages that strickly consider whitespaces equivalent except in string or comment.
+this is suitable for languages that strictly consider whitespaces equivalent except in string or comment.
 For example, XML, HTML, CSS, lisp, Wolfram Language.

 2016-12-16 todo:
 • auto skip strings and comments.